bergesinstitute/graf-method/book-2-unit-8.md

 In English, we can say either *I know you are rich* or *I know that you are rich.*

-In Spanish, we always say: *Yo sé que tú eres rico.*
+In Spanish, we'll have to say *Yo sé que tú eres rico.*

 ## Conversación